premsagary/Docker/Docker_Hub.md

 ## what are the repositories mean????

-Docker container is based upon a base Images, when you make changes to those Images and customize it. you can push those customized images to your public/private repositories.
+Docker container is based upon a base Images, you make changes to those Images and customize it. you can push those customized images to your public/private repositories.